 When buying used furniture, it’s important to inspect the quality of the item — particularly if you are buying from a private seller, as sometimes scams do occur.
 Sales from resale stores and local sellers are typically final, meaning that if you find a major issue with the item after buying it, you cannot get a refund or request a repair.

 In addition to the stores listed below, you may want to check local consignment stores and resale shops.
-Many consignment and thrift stores are independently owned or part of a smaller, regional chain; see our article on how to find consignment shops near you for more options.
+Many consignment and thrift stores are independently owned or part of a smaller, regional chain.

 - About: Craigslist is the world’s largest online classified ads site.
 Ads are free to post and free to search, making Craigslist a popular platform for individuals selling items to find local buyers.
 If you find an item you are interested in, Craigslist allows you to contact the seller by email to make arrangements for purchase.